 Honour ٠ Accept ٠ Release ٠ Trust

 We stand on many thresholds of change throughout our lives – from puberty to menopause; from welcoming new life into the world to saying farewell to a loved one; from starting our first job to retiring from our last.
-As well as these ‘life stage’ moments, we might also experience tumultuous and life altering endings such as divorce or redundancy and equally dramatic beginnings such as embarking on a new career or starting a business.
+As well as these ‘life stage’ moments, we might also experience tumultuous and life altering endings such as divorce or realising that we won’t have the children we always longed for and equally dramatic beginnings such as embarking on a new career or starting a business.

 Stepping towards any of these milestones deserves to be recognised for all the joy, anticipation and uncertainty it brings.
 Making a change is a daunting task and one that should be honoured and prepared for with love and patience.
 As you make the journey there are many opinions voiced and choices to be made.